EuropaVerse-studios/GERE/README.md

 	•	Modular architecture (core, audio, UI, modding)
 	•	Designed to be extended or embedded into custom projects
 	•	Demo project included

-GERE is currently work in progress and evolving step by step.

 ## Why GERE?